-Click on the links below for past issues of my monthly newsletter.
+Click on the links below for past issues.
 Each newsletter includes a set of resource links curated from social media, research, and other internet outlets.
-Each is selected because it supports efforts to raise one’s consciousness and take action against racism.
-(Once on the newsletter page, you can click on Past Issues in the upper left corner and easily locate any past issue, even those not yet posted here.)
-Subscribe here to receive the newsletter each month.
+Each is selected because it supports efforts to raise one’s consciousness and take action against racism or other oppressions.

 - May 2017